henryzhang11/ML4FG-class-project/README.md

 This Github repository holds data and code of our ML4FG class project.

-Before runing any of the below models, you need to run
+Before runing any of the below models, you need to upload the folder "dataset", which contains all datas, to your machine, and run "combinedDataset" to load the data.

 "cnn_fc.py" holds the model definition and forward method of the CNN-fully connected layer model, which is the one iDeep uses.
 It also includes a training function with early stopping.